sramas15/Finding-Mnemosyne/README.md

 running locally on your machine, and also to have the command line util "psql" to play around in case you want to see the tables.

+You may also have to set the environmental variable to tell Django to look on localhost for a Postgres database:

+    export DATABASE_URL=postgres:///$(whoami)

 After installing postgres, create the tables:

     python manage.py migrate

-Also create your superuser (gives you access to admin panel at /admin)
+Also create your superuser (gives you access to admin panel at /admin):

     python manage.py createsuperuser